kecho/coalpy/docs/_tutorial/effect.md

   nav: "tutorialbar"
 ---

-Once the [getting started](tutorial-start) tutorial is finished, we can now add more interesting effects to our window effect application.
+Once the [Simple Window](tutorial-window) tutorial is finished, we can now add more interesting effects to our window effect application.
 We will also add a simple editor user interface to begin with the Imgui integration.

 # Add a color picker UI